Illinois General Assembly

 The Illinois General Assembly is the legislature of the U.S. state of Illinois.
 It has two chambers, the Illinois House of Representatives and the Illinois Senate.
 The General Assembly was created by the first state constitution adopted in 1818.
-As of 2025, the current General Assembly is the 103rd.
+As of 2025, the General Assembly is the 104th.
+The term of an assembly lasts two years.

 Under the Illinois Constitution, since 1983 the Senate has had 59 members and the House has had 118 members.
-In both chambers, all members are elected from single-member districts.
+In both chambers, all members are elected from single-member districts and districts are drawn to represent generally equal populations and redrawn every ten years based on census returns.
 Each Senate district is divided into two adjacent House districts.

-The General Assembly meets in the Illinois State Capitol in Springfield, Illinois.
+The General Assembly meets in the Illinois State Capitol in Springfield.
 Its session laws are generally adopted by majority vote in both houses, and upon gaining the assent of the Governor of Illinois.
 They are published in the official Laws of Illinois.

-Two presidents of the United States, Abraham Lincoln and Barack Obama, began their political careers in the Illinois General Assembly–– in the Illinois House of Representatives and Illinois Senate, respectively.
+Two presidents of the United States, Abraham Lincoln and Barack Obama, began their political careers in the Illinois General Assembly, in the Illinois House of Representatives and Illinois Senate, respectively.